Access Controls Required for KSC Computers and Data

 All data on all computers or electronic storage devices (including, but not limited to desktops, laptops, servers) shall be wiped clean of files and data prior to transfer to surplus.
 Our current surplus vendor uses Department of Defense standards for wiping all hard drives.

 All KSC employees must log into the KSC network using their NetID.
-All KSC NetID passwords are set to expire at a maximum of 120 days.
-For passwords that KSC employees are not prompted to change, you must change these passwords within the 120-day maximum (i.e. Blackboard, WebAdvisor accounts).
+All KSC NetID passwords are set to expire every 6 months.
 KSC employees should create their password keeping in mind that it is important to create a strong, complex password.
 You should never share your passwords with anyone or have them easily accessible by having them written down on a piece of paper.
-To ensure confidentiality, store your passwords on your secured personal (P) drive space.

 Protecting Social Security Numbers

 Never send Social Security Numbers through email unless they are encrypted.
 Never print or share Social Security Numbers that have all of the numbers visible.
 Never publicly display Social Security Numbers.
-If it is necessary to send Social Security Numbers via email, please encrypt it following the instructions for how to encrypt documents using Office 2007.
-If you don't really need that information, don't use it.
+If you don’t really need that information, don’t use it.
 Always shred important information when you no longer need it or dispose of those documents through lock boxes around campus.

 Accessing KSC Data from Home or on the Road

 If you are accessing sensitive data from home or during travel, it is your responsibility to provide the same level of security that would be provided within the KSC environment.
 Your computer should be set to install all patches and run an automatically updated anti-virus product.# Access Controls Required for KSC Computers and Data